kasahorow/ayikaile/README.md

 # ayikaile

-This documentaton act as a completion of the original ayikaile API documentation available at https://ayikaile.kasahorow.com/docs.
+This documentation act as a completion of the original ayikaile API documentation available at https://ayikaile.kasahorow.com/docs.

 It will act as a getting starter for any developer desiring use the API.